• Skip to primary navigation

 White Cake Mix: You’ll use a white cake mix as the base of this cake, but don’t worry, it won’t actually taste like a cake mix.
 You’ll be adding other ingredients to it, but the cake mix just allows you to make it very quick and very easy.

 Crushed Pineapple & Shredded Coconut: This of course gives these cake bars their pina colada taste.
-You’ll definitely want to add in the the pineapple juice too…don’t drain it away.
+You’ll definitely want to add in the pineapple juice too…don’t drain it away.

 Instant Pudding & Whipped Topping: This will be the base for the topping.
 The pudding helps stabilize everything and adds flavor.